X610S-06/tindog/README.md

 # Tindog
-Tinder for Dogs using basic HTML and CSS.
+Tinder for dogs using basic HTML, CSS and Bootstrap.

-Why should humans have all the FUN.
+This website is mainly built as a part of self-learning.

+# Clone and Use :

+  Open Terminal

+    git clone 'https - copied url'

+  Change the directory

+    cd 'directory name'

+  Open all the files on VS code

+    code .